zio/zio/docs/howto/migrate/migration-guide.md

 )
 ```

-Smart Assertions are extremely expressive when a test fails:
+Smart Assertions are extremely expressive, so when a test fails:
 - They highlight the exact section of the syntax with the path leading up to the left-hand side of the assertion that causes the failure.
 - They have the strong and nice diffing capability which shows where our expectation varies.
 - When using partial functions in test cases there is no problem with the happy path, but if something goes wrong, it is a little annoying to find what went wrong.
 But smart assertions are descriptive, e.g., when we call `Option#get` to an optional value that is `None` the test fails with a related error message: `Option was None`